Kyusung4698/PoE-Overlay/README.md

 # PoE Overlay 0.4.0

-A Overlay for Path of Exile.
-The ***core aspect*** is to blend in game.
+An Overlay for Path of Exile.
+The ***core aspect*** is to blend in with the game.
 Built with Electron and Angular.

 <!-- TOC -->
 - [Status](#status)